JahnelGroup/challenges/todo-list/README.md

 ## Outline

-The development of this app will take place in three phases, **Phase I**, **Phase II** and **Phase III**.
+The development of this app will take place in three phases, **Phase 1**, **Phase 2** and **Phase 3**.
 Each Phase adds more functionality and increased level of complexity.

-* **Phase I** we implement a proof-of-concept (POC) that someone can actually use and get a feel for the product.
+* **Phase 1** we implement a proof-of-concept (POC) that someone can actually use and get a feel for the product.
 It gives them something to explore and see what they like and dislike, helping them potentially adjust their requirements.

-* **Phase II** we take the POC and implement a minimum-viable-product (MVP) to provide real value.
+* **Phase 2** we take the POC and implement a minimum-viable-product (MVP) to provide real value.
 A simple backend is created and the tasks are saved to a data store.

-* **Phase III** we take the MVP and implement a completed polished application.
+* **Phase 3** we take the MVP and implement a completed polished application.
 We add support for multiple task lists and user accounts so each user has their own lists.

 ## Deliverables

 To complete this challenge you are expected to create a GitHub repository with all your source code and documentation.
 It should be descriptive and self explanatory that anyone can pull the code down and run the application locally.
+Each Phase should be provided as a [GitHub release which is powered by git tags](https://help.github.com/articles/working-with-tags/).

+You are expected to tag each phase as phase1, phase2, and phase3 respectively.
+Doing this allows us to have a point of reference for when phases are completed.

-## Phase I (Proof of Concept)
+## Phase 1 (Proof of Concept)

 Your goal is create a proof-of-concept where each user visit to the page show a temporary task list that allows the addition and removal of tasks.
 There is no persistent storage or backend server.